Kiehl’s is an American brand very discreet in China but not that much…

 Chinese cosmetics market trends

-In China, cosmetics market trends are really high.
+In China, the cosmetics market trends are really high.
 To compare with the makeup ones which are really basic.
 Chinese women mostly use several products such as :

 - Makeup remover (liquid, gel, cream, oil, milk…)